 - Best place to live and retire in Asia – Penang, Malaysia

-- Best country to live in Asia:
+- Overall Best place to live in Asia – Tokyo

 Things to know before going to Asia